hexeaktivitat/ferry/README.md

 ## Usage

+Currently only features an interactive REPL for language testing.
 During the REPL session, you can invoke commands to print compiler/interpreter states with `!`.
 Recognized commands:

 ```bash
 !tokens